ennovyhs-ops/firebase/README.md

    - Use colour code to display different teams.
    - If joined mulitple teams or have children, provide display all or filter option.
  - **Team Roster**
-   - Only viewing a responsive list of all players on the team, with name, number and position, with sort and filter function.
+   - Only viewing a responsive list of all players on the team only display profile photo, name, nickname, number and position, with sort and filter function.
  - **Message**
    - Select and view message list, with sort and filter options.
-   - Messages in string
+   - Messages display in conversation view
    - Parent can compose and send or reply messages with a subject and body.
    - Targeted messaging to just coach, everyone or just parent.
    - Centralized message history for coaches, players, and parents.